Skip to main content

 Run:

-3. Deploy — Backend and frontend CloudFormation stacks are created
+2. Deploy — Queue, backend, and frontend CloudFormation stacks are created in dependency order

-4. Post-deploy — Frontend config.js is generated, assets are uploaded to S3, CloudFront cache is invalidated, and Cognito callback URLs are updated
+3. Post-deploy — Environment variables are synced, sample data is loaded, frontend config.js is generated, assets are uploaded to S3, CloudFront cache is invalidated, Cognito callback URLs and backend CORS are updated with the CloudFront domain

 What Happens